geeksforsocialchange/gfsc-v2/_posts/2019-09-02-email-lists.md

 Are there some downsides to this method?
 Of course.
 The rest of this article discusses some tips for mitigating these.

+{% include smallsignup.html custom="Sign up to our email list to receive articles like this directly into your inbox." %}

 ## Setting up stress-free email

 The main resistance to suggesting an email list apart from the initial effort cost is that most people find the volume of emails they get to be way too high.
 I've never quite understood this given the 'mass cc' default approach mentioned above.
 My best guess is either that people feel implementing an email list will somehow increase the amount of emails they receive, or a general resistance to any tech infrastructure.
 Older people I've worked with especially find their inbox to be almost unusable due to the amount of spam they receive.
 I think this is why sometimes the Slacks of the world seem like a good option: a clean slate.
 Give it a few months though and even with the best will, it'll just be another pile of notifications to ignore.